ProstoKSI/pyscrapper/README.rst

 License
 -------

-Copyright (C) 2013 Illia Polosukhin
+Copyright (C) 2013 Illia Polosukhin.
 This program is licensed under the MIT License (see LICENSE)